Diversity, equity, and inclusion go hand-in-hand with talent optimization

 At the core of any business challenge are people.
 Not because they’re necessarily unproductive, but because they’re misused, disengaged, or not properly valued.

-There’s a growing demand from employees and candidates for diverse and inclusive workplaces.
+There’s a growing demand from employees and candidates for DEI in the workplace.
 The big reason why?
 They want companies to better represent the people of today.
 According to the U.S. Census Bureau, by 2044 all groups currently viewed as “minorities” will reach majority status.
 Not only that, but per the Pew Research Center, by 2065 the U.S. population won’t have any ethnic or racial majorities at all.

 For consultants, this begs several questions.
 How equipped is your client’s organization to welcome and accommodate these minorities?
 Does it have the proper resources in place to ensure their success in the workplace?
 What about members of the LGBTQ community, or people with disabilities?
 50 years ago, these issues were important.
 Today, they’re mission-critical.